|IN THIS ISSUE ...|

 Faculty and students of the Sociology and Criminal Justice Department presented their research at the annual meeting of the Southern Sociological Society, held in New Orleans March 21 to 24.
 Papers included “Empowering Women in a Disaster Environment: How Feminist Theory May Inform Local Community-Based Participatory Research Projects in the Context of Global Structural Inequality,” by Dr. Kenneth H. Bolton Jr., and Dr. Anna M. Kleiner; “Sex and Youth in the Bible Belt,” by Rebecca Hensley; “Fuzzy Boundaries: David Duke in Mainstream News Media,” by Dr. Peter Shrock; and “Taking the Challenge for Real Food: Student Engagement in Procuring Sustainably Produced Food on Campus,” by Dr. David Burley and sociology graduate students Erica Dickerson, Bonnie May, Timothy McCarty, Benny Milligan, Denaty Moses, Sole Sanchez, Adam Shea, and Rick Hortman.
 Burley also presented “Imagination Envirostation: Students Connecting Students to Ecological Sustainability.”

 ByLion is published weekly online (bi-weekly during the summer session) for the faculty and staff of Southeastern Louisiana University.
-Send submissions to firstname.lastname@example.org, SLU 10880, fax 985-549-2061, or bring to Public Information Office in East Stadium.
+Send submissions to firstname.lastname@example.org, SLU 10880, fax 985-549-2061, or bring to University Communications and Creative Services Office in East Stadium.
 Submission deadline is 4:30 p.m. on Thursday.

 Return to By-Lion directory